The Official Break-Up Moving Checklist

 Full-service move

-What it is: Get comprehensive professional help moving from start to finish.
-We’re talking packing, unpacking, loading, unloading — the whole shebang!
+• What it is: This is comprehensive professional help moving from start to finish.
+We’re talking packing, unpacking, loading, unloading — everything!
 You won’t have to lift a finger, except to enter your credit card information.
-(Did I mention this option is usually the priciest?)
+On that note, keep in mind that this option is usually the priciest.

-Insider tips: While this option can be the most convenient, it often takes the longest, as you’ll be moving on the company’s schedule — not your own.
+• Insider tips: While this option can be the most convenient, it often takes the longest, as you’ll be moving on the company’s schedule, not your own.
 You may want to stay with a friend until moving day, especially if you’re planning on moving long-distance or during the busy summertime months.
-You might be tempted given the circumstances to book the first mover you talk to, but make sure to do your due diligence when picking out a company.
+Given the circumstances, you might be tempted to book the first mover you talk to, but make sure to do your due diligence when picking out a company.

-Before you start throwing your things into boxes — and burning that little box of dating mementos — take a step back to get some operational things in place.
+Before you start throwing your things into boxes, take a step back to get some operational things in place.
 It may take a little more work on the front end, but it’ll make the transition to your new place a lot easier.

-• If you bought something with your ex-partner, consider selling it back to them: If you don’t have it, you don’t have to pack it.
-If you want to cut your moving costs or move out in record time, clean out that closet, donate your things to a local charity, or, if you have time, host a garage sale (just don’t sell your ex’s stuff without permission).
+• You don’t have to take everything with you: If you don’t have it, you don’t have to pack it.
+If you want to cut your moving costs or move out in record time, clean out that closet, donate your things to a local charity, or, if you have time, host a garage sale — just don’t sell your ex’s stuff without permission.

-• Save sentimentals for dead last: This is good advice for any move, but it goes double during a breakup.
-For untold amounts of reasons, dump sentimental stuff in a box and deal with it last.
+• Save sentimentals for dead last: This is good advice for any move, but it goes double during a break-up.
+For a number of reasons, separate sentimental stuff into a box or room and deal with it last.

 • Don’t get petty: Trust me, it’s best to take the high road.
 No arguing over knick-knacks!
 It’s not worth it.

-• Stock up on supplies: Proper moving supplies can mean all the difference between having your stuff arrive intact or in pieces.
-Forgo throwing things into a garbage bag and get some quality moving supplies, like boxes, packing tape, markers, and bubble wrap.
-Like free stuff?
-Here are some tips for getting free boxes.
+• Stock up on supplies: Proper moving supplies can make all the difference between having your stuff arrive intact or in pieces.
+Forgo throwing things into a garbage bag and instead, get some quality moving supplies, like boxes, packing tape, markers, and bubble wrap.
+If you’re on a tight budget, here are some tips for getting free boxes.

 Just because your move is behind you doesn’t mean your ex is.
 Here are some tips for moving on after moving out: